Lethal Pneumonia Outbreak Caused By Low Chlorine In Flint Water

 "If you don't have a robust immune system, the microbe can cause a lethal pneumonia," she says.
 In a normal year, the disease is relatively rare — about six to 12 cases per year in the Flint area, according to Swanson.
 During the water crisis, that jumped up to about 45 cases per year.

 Although the outbreak of Legionnaires' happened at the same time as the Flint water crisis, it was initially unclear how the two were connected.
-After earlier research suggested that chlorine levels might be the key, Swanson and teams of researchers at both the University of Michigan in Ann Arbor and Wayne State University in Detroit, began analyzing detailed water and epidemiological data from the six-year period before, during and after the crisis.
+After earlier research suggested that chlorine levels might be the key, Swanson and colleagues at the University of Michigan in Ann Arbor, Sammy Zahran of Colorado State University and a team of researchers at Wayne State University in Detroit, began analyzing detailed water and epidemiological data from the six-year period before, during and after the crisis.

 "We know that Legionella is sensitive to chlorine in the laboratory," says Swanson.
 The chlorine makes it difficult for the bacteria to replicate, which is one reason water companies often add chlorine to their systems.
 But when Flint's water source changed, the chlorine level dropped and cases of Legionnaires' disease spiked.
 "It was the change in water source that caused this Legionnaires' outbreak," Swanson says.